friveraortiz/Projects/README.md

 To use our projects FRL and HRM:
 First, visit the FRL branch.
-Later, go the Incident Model branch.
+Later, go the Incident Model Version branch.
 Then, visit the README.md File.
 Finally, visit the FRL_Instructions.pdf File.